schochastics/netrankr/README.md

 Each index assigns the highest value to a different vertex!

-More generic approach via neighborhood-inclusion
+More generic approach via neighborhood-inclusion.

 ``` r
 P <- neighborhood_inclusion(g)